apache/ignite/web-console/web-agent/README.txt

     Path to folder with JDBC drivers
     Default value: ./jdbc-drivers
   -n, --node-uri
-    Comma-separated list of URIs for connecting to GridGain node via REST Default value: http://localhost:8080
+    Comma-separated list of URIs for connecting to Ignite node via REST Default value: http://localhost:8080
   -nl, --node-login
     User name that will be used to connect to secured cluster